CryptoPensioner/Python-365/README.md

-## Advanced Python programmer in 365 days
+## From Beginner To Expert Python Programmer in 365 Days
-==Using ChatGPT As My Personal Teacher==
+Can ChatGPT teach me Python?

-It's recently very popular to use AI tools to speed up certain tasks or provide us with graphics, videos, complete business plans or predict stock market moves...
-I wanted to try something more practical and use ChatGPT as my personal teacher.
-Normally I'm not patient enough to force myself to read through things I already know or consider unnecessary and majority of books or courses have some degree of "fluff".
+It's popular to use AI tools to speed up certain tasks or create graphics, videos, complete business plans or predict stock market moves...
-Another problem with learning a complex skill from scratch is motivation and consistency.
-Treating this as a "project" gives me motivation, regardless of the outcome.
-I hope this will solve the consistency problem as well as I will need to
+I wanted to try something more practical and use **ChatGPT** as my personal Python teacher.

+Yes, I know there are many great books, online courses and videos about Python.
+That's not the point.

+I want to test a couple of things here:
+1. Can ChatGPT create a complex lesson plan?
+   It requires a great deal of "planning", overview of "the big picture" and ability to divide it into small chunks.
+Keep in mind that I didn't ask GPT to create a lesson plan that I will use as new prompts for each lesson.
+I asked it to create everything for me.
+I will only ask it for a next lesson, nothing more.
+2. Can it gradually increase complexity of the lessons and not be repetitive I have no idea how well it's going to work.
+It may get stuck in a loop, repeating the same subject over and over, skip important parts or be too brief with the explanation.
+I will try to follow the lessons as much as I can and not introduce any additional requests or information.
+3. Can ChatGPT really work as a teacher?
+   I have no idea...
+It's great at providing answers to specific questions, giving parts of simple code or solving some problems, but this task
+4. Can I use this "project" as motivation?
+   Consistency is the key to obtaining any new skill.
+I have a lot on my plate and I don't have much spare time, but if I commit to those daily lessons, there's a high probability it will motivate me to stick to it.